 In general, as a visitor, your best bet is to stay in these neighborhoods: Lower Garden District, The Warehouse District, The French Quarter, The Marigny, or The Bywater.
 Airbnb is not available in the French Quarter, and if you do use an AirBnB in this city, please be respectful of the many folks who call these neighborhoods home by not treating your rental as ground zero for partying (we have lots of bars and restaurants for that!).

 A hip and quaint boutique hotel with an amazing rooftop + bar.
 Great for anyone in search of a relaxing experience in a historic New Orleans property.
 Also… seriously check out Pisco Bar in the lobby.

 $129 - $700 / night

-Gorgeously renovated church-turned-hotel in the hip Marigny neighborhood with an awesome bar.
+Gorgeously renovated school-turned-hotel in the hip Marigny neighborhood with an awesome bar.
 The design of this place is truly amazing.
 Great for anyone wanting a unique New Orleans experience.